arolla/ApiTheaterKata/README.md

 # Iterations
 ## Iteration 1
 Create a mobile application.
 Reuse the existing services.
+New features: get all events & book a show

 ## Iteration 2
+Duplication of business rules between “Legacy Importer” and “Legacy backend” How to refactor that?

+## Iteration 3
 The business wants to introduce a waiting list (something brand new, never done before here) via a new REST API; How to design it good enough upfront?

-## Iteration 3
+## Iteration 4
 Competitor offers an endpoint to ```/recent``` to list the 10 most recent bookings and the business wants the same on top of our existing system.

-## Iteration 4
-Competitor offers a multi-criteria search, so we need to do it too (but better for SEO)

 ## Iteration 5
 Identify the booking seats workflow to implement Hypermedia Controls (HATEOAS)

 ## Iteration 6
-The business wants to sell through external retaillers (B2B2C opportunity): Open existing application to external consumers
+The business wants to sell through external retaillers (B2B2C opportunity):
-* as a macro-service (split endpoints by bounded context)
+* Open existing application to external consumers as a macro-service (split endpoints by bounded context)
 * How to mature our API faster?

 ## Iteration 7